AbeelLab/SHIP/README.md

 `pipeline_networks.py` builds and analyzes detailed plasmid networks for some of the clusters found with `pipeline_clustering.sh`.
 Alternatively, the data used in the manuscript can be loaded.

+`pipeline_mobsuites.py` runs MOBSuite on the plasmid sequences.
+Required for further network analysis.

 To run each script, `bash pipeline_networks.py` or `bash pipeline_clustering.sh`

 # Scripts